Battle of FSB Mary Ann: Battle

-The Charlie Company CP had been one of the sappers' first targets, and was hit by the first two to three mortar shells of the attack.
+The Company C command post had been one of the sappers' first targets, and was hit by the first two to three mortar shells of the attack.
 Constructed mostly of wooden ammunition crates and sandbags, it proved just as vulnerable to fire as the B-TOC.
 Coming under direct fire from both AK-47s and RPGs, the bunker quickly collapsed.
-Captain Knight, Charlie Company's commanding officer, was killed in the first few minutes of the attack as were most of his command staff.
+Knight was killed in the first few minutes of the attack, as were most of his command staff.

 Along the base perimeter, most of the troops took cover in their conex bunkers when the mortar barrage began.
 This allowed the sappers to close rapidly without any danger of return fire, and in many cases they were through the lines before the defenders moved from their bunkers to the sandbagged trench line.
 The first man to report seeing the sappers had been sleeping on top of his bunker, but didn't spot them until they were "two-thirds of the way to the trench that connected the bunkers."
 Many of 1/46th Infantry's casualties occurred during this period and were concentrated among those units along the gently sloping side of the base.
-Charlie Company's First Platoon, occupying Bunkers 15-19 along the side of the perimeter that had a steep slope, was relatively untouched by the initial assault and manned their positions in the trench line.
-By contrast, Second Platoon in the southern sector had ten men killed and eleven wounded before Col Doyle and Capt Spilberg moved toward the Charlie Company CP.
+Company C's 1st Platoon, occupying bunkers 15-19 along the side of the perimeter that had a steep slope, was relatively untouched by the initial assault and manned their positions in the trench line.
+By contrast, 2nd Platoon in the southern sector had ten men killed and eleven wounded before Doyle and Spilberg moved toward the Company C command post.

-Charlie Company's Third Platoon, holding the sector of the perimeter marked by Bunkers 9–13, also took heavy losses.
-The platoon leader, 1LT Barry McGee, was killed fighting hand-to-hand with sappers, and the teams coming through that sector moved on to attack both the 155mm howitzer position on the high ground to the northwest and the supply elements near the main resupply helipad.
+Company C's 3rd Platoon, holding the sector of the perimeter marked by Bunkers 9–13, also took heavy losses.
+The platoon leader, First Lieutenant Barry McGee, was killed fighting hand-to-hand with sappers, and the teams coming through that sector moved on to attack both the 155 mm howitzer position on the high ground to the northwest and the supply elements near the main resupply helipad.
 The sappers destroyed a number of structures near the pad, killing or wounding a number of Headquarters personnel in the process.

 After the initial shock of the attack, some men began to mount effective resistance to the sappers.
-Shortly after Col Doyle and Capt Spilberg reached the partly destroyed Charlie Company CP, the base's quad .50 began firing, "walking bursts down the hill and into the valley - and straight across into the next hillside".
+Shortly after Doyle and Spilberg reached the partly destroyed Company C command post, the base's quad .50 began firing, "walking bursts down the hill and into the valley - and straight across into the next hillside".
 The crew continued firing until dawn, when the four barrels on the weapon burned out.
 Spilberg also began collecting survivors near the CP and aid station, moving casualties and setting up makeshift defenses.